mrisher/smtp-sts/reporting.md

 The list of result types will start with the minimal set below, and is expected to grow over time based on real-world experience.
 The initial set is:

-### Routing Failures

-* `mx-mismatch`: This indicates that the MX resolved for the recipient domain did not match the MX constraint specified in the policy.

 ### Negotiation Failures

 * `starttls-not-supported`: This indicates that the recipient MX did not support STARTTLS.
-* `certificate-host-mismatch`: This indicates that the certificate presented did not adhere to the constraints specified in the MTA-STS or DANE policy, e.g. if the CN field did not match the hostname of the MX.
+* `certificate-host-mismatch`: This indicates that the certificate presented did not adhere to the constraints specified in the MTA-STS or DANE policy, e.g. if the MX does not match any identities listed in the Subject Alternate Name (SAN) [RFC5280].
 * `certificate-expired`: This indicates that the certificate has expired.
 * `certificate-not-trusted`: This a label that covers multiple certificate related failures that include, but not limited to errors such as